Saim-Safdar/appservice-with-githubactions/README.md

-# Using Github Action to Deploy to Azure App Service
+# Using Github Actions to Deploy to Azure App Service
 We can take a look at here how to package [asp.net core app](https://dotnet.microsoft.com/learn/aspnet/what-is-aspnet-core) run it locally and move it all the way up to [azure app service](https://azure.microsoft.com/en-us/services/app-service/#product-overview) with [GitHub actions](https://docs.github.com/en/actions).

 #### Creating a dotnet application.